Managing cashflow when CIS deductions are taken

 Apply online using Government Gateway or by post using the standard CIS registration process (selecting GPS).

-Limited companies controlled by 5 or fewer people must demonstrate:
+Limited companies must demonstrate:

 Important: Remember that limited companies claim back CIS deductions through payroll (EPS submissions), not Corporation Tax returns.
 If you have GPS cancelled, you will need to adjust your payroll processes.